performant-software/mel-website/_editions/what-is-a-fluid-text.md

 ---
 layout: editions_two-columns
-title: Editing Fluid Texts
+title: What is a Fluid Text
-permalink: /editing-fluid-texts
+permalink: /what-is-a-fluid-text

 ---

-#### What is a Fluid Text?
+#### Editing Fluid Texts

 Apart from offering reliable digital editions of Melville's writings, MEL's signal editorial contribution is that digitization also enables us